MrKhan20b0/Blender-KTools/README.md

-# Blender-KTools
+# Blender-KTools (WIP)
-Blender addon to make merging sub-meshes to gether for export quicker, and delete hidden vertices for optimization quicker.
+Blender addon to make merging sub-meshes together for export quicker, and delete hidden vertices for optimization quicker.